-We aim to promote positive attitudes to learning and behaviour and award 'Linton Pounds' which reward children for academic and behavioural achievements.
-These are collated and can be spent at the 'Linton Pound Shop' at the end of each week.
+We aim to promote positive attitudes to learning and behaviour and award 'Dojo points' which reward children for academic and behavioural achievements.
+These are collated and transferred to coloured star badges at set totals.

 The following rewards will be given out: